Vidushi Anuradha Pal | World-renowned Tabla Innovator & Stree Shakti icon

 | UK | WOMAD – Charlton Park | England |

-| UK | Commonwealth Games Festival | — |
+| Nigeria | Commonwealth Games Festival | Abuja |

-| UK | City of London Festival @ Barbican | London |
+| UK | City of London Festival @ Barbican | Barbican Center |

-| UK | Asian Music Festival | — |
+| UK | Asian Music Festival | Birmingham |

-| UK | Rhythm Sticks Festival | — |
+| UK | Rhythm Sticks Festival | Queen Elizabeth Hall, London |

 | UK | Greenwich & Docklands Festival | London |